Baker announces plan for 240-bed field hospital, says ‘desire to get back to normal’ fueling COVID surge

 BOSTON (WHDH) – Gov. Charlie Baker on Friday announced that Massachusetts is moving forward with a plan to build a 240-bed field hospital, in part because the “desire to get back to normal” has been fueling the spread of COVID-19 and causing an uptick in hospitalizations across the Commonwealth.

 The National Guard has been tasked with building the field hospital at the DCU Center in Worcester and it will be ready to start accepting coronavirus patients as early as the first week of December, Baker said during a news conference at the State House.
-Health officials from UMass Medical Center will staff the makeshift facility.
+Doctors and nurses from UMass Medical Center will staff the makeshift facility.

 Baker added that state health officials and MEMA are currently working to identify other locations for field hospitals if the need for them arises.